-The Solactive GBS Developed Markets Pacific ex Japan customised Index is a measure of the combined performance of large and medium sized companies from developed and advanced emerging Asia-Pacific stock markets, including Korea and Taiwan and excluding Japan.
-It forms the basis of the Fund's performance target.
+The MSCI All Countries Asia-Pacific (Ex Japan) Index is a measure of the combined performance of large and medium sized companies across developed and emerging stock markets across the Asia-Pacific region but excluding Japan.
+It forms the basis for the Fund's performance target.